open-knowledge-org/dev-ops-sandboxes/docker/docker-machine/README.md

 * [`docker run`](https://docs.docker.com/engine/reference/commandline/run) creates and starts a container in one operation.
 * [`docker rm`](https://docs.docker.com/engine/reference/commandline/rm) deletes a container.
 * [`docker update`](https://docs.docker.com/engine/reference/commandline/update/) updates a container's resource limits.

-If you want keep it running you can use the command, `docker run -td container_id` this will use the option `-t` that will allocate a pseudo-TTY session and `-d` that will detach automatically the container (run container in background and print container ID).

-Transient container, `docker run --rm` will remove the container after it stops.

-If you want to map a directory on the host to a docker container, `docker run -v $HOSTDIR:$DOCKERDIR`.
-Also see [Volumes](https://github.com/wsargent/docker-cheat-sheet/#volumes).

-If you want to remove also the volumes associated with the container, the deletion of the container must include the `-v` switch like in `docker rm -v`.

-Another useful option is `docker run --name yourname docker_image` because when you specify the `--name` inside the run command this will allow you to start and stop a container by calling it with the name the you specified when you created it.

 ### Starting and Stopping